Giraray/post-process-fx/patchnotes.md

+8 - 18.06.25
+- Added bitmap set config for ASCII shader that dynamically adjusts the render resolution based on bitmap size.
+Still need to finish bitmap characters and clean up bitmaps.ts.
+- Added a try-catch for the GPU device, since an error might be cast if Vulkan is not enabled on the browser for linux users.

 7 - 13.06.25
 - Added a try-catch for the GPU adapter.
 Changed the readme and moved Todo's to own txt file.
 Expanded upon bitmaps.